Superbone

-The superbone (sometimes known as the double trombone) is a hybrid tenor trombone in B♭ that has both a slide like a regular trombone and a set of valves like a valve trombone.
+The superbone (sometimes known as the double trombone) is a duplex (or "hybrid") tenor trombone in B♭ that has both a slide, like a regular trombone, and a set of valves like a valve trombone.
+It is a relatively rare instrument.

 History

-Trombones that combine both a slide with a set of valves were built as early as the 1860s by Besson.
+Trombones that combine both a slide with a set of valves were built as early as the 1860s by the Paris-based manufacturer, Besson.
 One of the earliest surviving examples was built by Conn in 1884, and closely resembles the modern superbone that appeared in the 1970s.
-Conn manufactured them through the early 20th century, and a similar instrument with a shorter four-position slide, the valide, was invented by jazz musician and machinist Brad Gowans in 1946.
+Conn manufactured them through the early 20th century, and a similar instrument with a shorter four-position slide, the valide, was invented by the American jazz musician and machinist Brad Gowans in 1946.

-The term "Superbone" was first coined in the 1970s as a name for the instrument patented by Larry Ramirez of Holton Musical Instruments in collaboration with jazz trumpeter and bandleader Maynard Ferguson.
+The term "superbone" was first coined in the 1970s as a name for the instrument, patented by Larry Ramirez of Holton Musical Instruments, in collaboration with the jazz trumpeter and bandleader, Maynard Ferguson.
 It is very similar to the early Conn hybrid instruments from the 19th century, with a very narrow bore of 0.484 in and three piston valves.
 It has a slide lock, which frees the player to operate the valves or the slide with either hand, and was manufactured by Holton as the model TR-395 "Superbone" between 1974 and 2004.

-The Holton became a staple instrument for Ferguson, and Don Ellis in his later career.
-Ferguson used the superbone on the recording "Superbone Meets the Bad Man" from the Chameleon album.
-Ashley Alexander, another proponent of the instrument, recorded "Spring Can Really Hang You up the Most" on his Secret Love album, which demonstrates the instrument's flexibility.
+The Holton became a staple instrument for Ferguson, and the American jazz musician and composer Don Ellis in his later career.
+Ferguson first used the superbone on the recording "Superbone Meets the Bad Man" from his 1974 Chameleon album.
+Ashley Alexander, another proponent of the instrument, used it on his Secret Love album.
 Alexander referred to the instrument as a "double trombone" and wrote a method for it, published by Leblanc in 1980.

 Later developments

-In the early 2010s James Morrison in conjunction with Austrian instrument manufacturer Schagerl created his own version of a superbone, employing a larger 0.525 in bore and three rotary valves operated by the left hand.
+In the early 2010s the Australian jazz musician James Morrison worked with the Austrian instrument manufacturer Schagerl to create his own version of a superbone, employing a larger 0.525 in bore and three rotary valves operated by the left hand.
 This arrangement allows the player to use the valves and slide independently or simultaneously.

 Wessex Tubas also manufacture a superbone with the same larger 0.525 in bore, but with three piston valves similar to the Holton.